junjizhi/junji-blog/_posts/2020-05-16-launch-backtosql.md

 Also, teaching an online course is a rewarding experience.
 It forces me to organize my thinking when explaining to others.
 As a result, my understanding about the subject is enhanced and deepened.

-If you have anything to say about this course, feel free to leave a note!
+If you are interested in SQL or this course, sign up at: [BackToSQL.com](https://backtosql.com/)

-Finally, stay tuned.
+Thank you for your read!